jcreek/jcreek.github.io/docs/index.md

 This is the place where I ramble about technology and coding.
 Sometimes Computer Science education too.

+Some tools you might be interested in:

+- [Selection Wheel](https://wheel.jcreek.co.uk/) - a random selection spinner, use as a web app or install using Chrome on Windows and Android, or Safari on Mac and iOS.
+- [Hathorsoft Plan](https://plan.hathorsoft.com/) - a lesson planning tool designed for trainee teachers and NQTs but suitable for all.

 ## About Me

 ### Highlights